JD Vance slams Kamala Harris during his solo campaign debut as the GOP vice presidential nominee

 “I regret the divisive remarks in the excitement of the moment on stage,” he said on the same social network.
 “Especially in light of the assassination attempt on President Trump last week, we should all be mindful of what is said at political events, myself included.”

-Vance is working to introduce himself to voters.
+Vance still has work to do raising his profile.
 A CNN poll conducted in late June found the majority of registered voters had never heard of Vance or had no opinion of him.
 Just 13% of registered voters said they had a favorable opinion of Vance and 20% had an unfavorable one, according to the poll.

-Vance has served in the Senate for less than two years.
-He has morphed from being a harsh Trump critic, at one point likening him to Adolf Hitler, to becoming a staunch defender of the former president.

 After Vance was named as Trump’s running mate, a startling number of Republican delegates, who are typically party insiders and activists, said they did not know much about the senator.